 GRI ref.
 Description Value / Location

-MATERIAL TOPIC: GRI 403 - OCCUPATIONAL HEALTH AND SAFE ETY 2016
+MATERIAL TOPIC: GRI 403 - OCCUPATIONAL HEALTH AND SAFE TY 2016

-103 - 1 - The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
+103 - Manage- ment Approach 2016 Generic Management Approach 1 - The material topics of Corticeira Amorim were based on the comparison of the results from stakeholders consultation with the Company's internal perspective.
 In direct relation to health and safety at work, the topic "Health and Safety at Work" was considered a topic with a high materiality (materiality matrix - 1.
 About the Sustainability Report).

 2 - Corticeira Amorim has promoted over the years several initiatives related to health and safety at work (6.
 Promote People's Development, Safety and Well-Being).

-Management Approach 2016 Generic Management Approach

-3 - Corticeira Amorim performs the measurement of the indicators associated with this aspect and Report (6.
-Promote People's Development, Safe Health and Safety at Work). d reports them in t this
+Corticeira Amorim performs the measurement and monitoring of the indicators associated with this aspect and reports them in this Report (6.
+Promote People's Development, Safety and Well-Being - 6.2 Health and Safety at Work).

-The work performed in Corticeira Amorim 's supply chain takes place in compliance with institutional and legal structures.
+Specific Management Approach The work performed in Corticeira Amorim 's supply chain takes place in compliance with institutional and legal structures.

-Specific Management Approach The working conditions in Corticeira Amorim 's supply chain meet the labour legislation in each geography where the activity is developed.
+The working conditions in Corticeira Amorim 's labour legislation in each geography where the supply cl

-Types of injury and rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatali- 6.
-Promote People's Development, Safety and Well-Being - 6.2 Health and Safety at Work 7.
-Methodological Notes - 7.7.
-Health and Safety at Work
+Types of injury and rates of injury, occupational diseases, lost days, and absenteeism, and number of work-related fatali- ties 6.
+Promote People's Development, Safety and W and Safety at Work 7.
+Methodological Notes - at Work

-Ratios of accidents, professional illnesses, lost days, and absenteeism, and number of work-related fatalities, by gender 2018 2017 2016
+Ratios of accidents, professional illnesses, lost days, and absenteeism, and number of work-related fatalities, by gender 2018 2017 201

 Accident frequency index 115 130 159

 Female 9 21 32

-Male 106 109 127
+Male 106 109 12

-Accident frequency index 20.9 21.1 26.9
+Accident frequency index 20.9 21.1 26.

-Female 6.7 14.3 22.1
+Female 6.7 14.3 22.

 Male 25.4 23.2 28.4

-work-related lilness rate 7.1 1.6 1.2
+Work-related illness rate 7.1 1.6 1.

-Female 10.5 0.0 0.7
+Female 10.5 0.0 0.

-Male Lost working days rate 737 2.1 547 1.3 583
+Male 6.0 737 2.1 547 1.: 58:

-Female 433 304 486
+Lost working days rate Female 433 304 48

 403-2 Male 800 623 614

-ties Absenteeism rate 3.7% 3.4% 3.3%
+Absenteeism rate 3.7% 3.4% 3.39

 Female 4.8% 4.3% 3.9%

 Male 3.3% 3.1% 3.1%

-Changing criteria for the certification of occu as validation of several cases pending from prev upational vious year disease, s as well
+Changing criteria for the certification of occu as validation of several cases pending from prev as well

-Change in the calculation according to the r nethodolo ogical no tes
+Change in the calculation according to the m nethodolo ogical no tes

 Number of injury and work-related fatalities, for all workers (excluding employees) whose work, or workplace, is controlled by the organization, by gender 2018 2017

 Number of accidents in the workplace 26 13

-Female 2 0
+Female 2 (

 Male 24 13

-Number of fatalities 0 0
+Number of fatalities 0 (

-Female 0 0
+Female 0 (

-Male 0 0
+Male 0 (